I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 When you think copy is just writing, you become free to delegate your “conversion copywriting tasks” to your virtual assistant, blog writer, or social media manager, who still isn’t a copywriter.

-But that’s not how you’ll get the results you desire.
 I know because so much goes into copywriting that not many people know about.

 It is not just writing.
 It is research + sales psychology + creativity + writing + a lot of your personality.

-Copy is not just “content.”
-More like “sales content,” yeah?
-It’s a messaging bridge that allows your ideal clients to cross from being bystanders to becoming paying clients.
 And when you hire a copywriter who can get you results (oh hey, that’s me), it’s never “expensive.”
 It’s an investment because you’ll get value for your money.

 5. Selling isn’t about you